renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/ubuntu.md

 Please see [here](index.md#supported-os) for supported versions.

-The following table provides an outline of the features Trivy offers.
+The following table provides an outline of the features Vul offers.

 |               Feature                | Supported |
 |:------------------------------------:|:---------:|